Neuron-Soul-AI/Neuron-Soul-AI/09 - SPECULATIVE FRAMEWORKS/README.md

 5. **Simplify ruthlessly** (what's the core mechanism?)
 6. **Test consistency** (does it explain multiple phenomena?)

-This is **Conceptual Law Thinking** in action - the cognitive framework documented in `/theoretical-frameworks/`.
+This is **Conceptual Law Thinking** in action - the cognitive framework documented in `/08 - THEORETICAL FRAMEWORKS/`.

 ---